Executive Director, WCET & Vice President for Technology-Enhanced Education, WICHE

 Before moving to beautiful Boulder, CO, Kim spent several years herding hospital executives at a hospital in West Virginia.
 She earned her bachelor’s degrees in international studies and Spanish from West Virginia University.
 In her spare time, Kim can be found cuddling her senior pugs and exploring Colorado’s abundant parks and hiking trails with her husband and toddler.
 Kim’s favorite character is Alexis Rose from the infamous television series Schitt’s Creek.

-Content Manager, Every Learner Everywhere
+Manager, Content Development and Special Projects, Every Learner Everywhere

 Senior Director, Membership and Programs, WCET

 Megan has been with WCET since June of 2007.
 As the senior director of programs and membership, she oversees member recruitment and activities and manages various programs, most notably the Annual Meeting, Summits, monthly webcasts, and Closer Conversations.
 Megan brings 20 years of higher education experience to her current position and holds a bachelor’s degree in Marketing from Fort Lewis College and a master’s degree in Nutrition and Health Education.
 Prior to joining the WCET team, Megan worked as the assistant director for student housing and conference services at a small liberal arts college where she was entrenched in student affairs.